History of Wall Street in Timeline

 In 1913, stock clerks protested when authorities proposed a $4 stock transfer tax.

-On September 16, 1920, a powerful bomb exploded close to Wall and Broad Street, killing 38 and seriously injuring 143 people.
+On September 16, 1920, a powerful bomb exploded close to the corner of Wall and Broad Street, killing 38 and seriously injuring 143 people.
 The perpetrators were never identified, but the explosion helped fuel the Red Scare.

-In 1921, a bomb threat led detectives to seal off the Wall Street area to prevent a repetition of the Wall Street bomb explosion.
+In 1921, a bomb threat led to detectives sealing off the Wall Street area to prevent a repetition of the Wall Street bomb explosion.

 September 1929: Peak of the stock market

-On October 3, 1929, the stock market started to decline, continuing throughout the week of October 14.
+On October 3, 1929, the stock market started to slip and continued throughout the week of October 14.

-In October 1929, economist Irving Fisher reassured investors, and a few days later, on October 24, stock values plummeted, ushering in the Great Depression.
-This era saw widespread unemployment and stagnation in the Financial District.
+In October 1929, Yale economist Irving Fisher reassured investors that their "money was safe" on Wall Street.
+A few days later, on October 24, stock values plummeted, and the stock market crash of 1929 ushered in the Great Depression.

 From 1946 to 1947, stocks could not be purchased "on margin", meaning that an investor had to pay 100% of a stock's cost without taking on any loans.